summii/summii.github.io/_posts/2019-01-17-machine-learning-in-simple-words.md

 ## We Understand Simple Words

-Machine Learning is like a drug in a city.
+Machine Learning is like a new drug in a city.
 Now a days everyone talks about it in the corners and only few able to get it.
 In my past year, articles about machine learning divided into two types: these are either full book of formulas and theorems that i have never able to finish reading even to middle, or magical stories about Artificial
  Intelligence and about google data scientist.